-In this section the findings above are discussed in their wider context, and comparisons to findings in other studies are made.
-Initial implications for survey designs are highlighted.
 As expected, the results show worse quality estimators for smaller N. It is important to consider that in this study it is not possible to clearly distinguish between the effects of decreases in N and decreases in N^A and N^I , since halving the N also reduces the number of higher-level units by half.
-Consequently, the results of halving the N while keeping the same N^A and N^I (by reducing the cluster sizes) have not been assessed.
-Bias has been found to increase with decreases in N, and this increase is consistent for all interviewer case allocation schemes considered in the study.
-The greatest increase in bias with smaller N is observed for CASE 1.
-Allocating each interviewer cases in two different areas reduces the effect of smaller N on bias.
-However, sparser allocation schemes do not seem to mediate this effect further.
-The increases in the biases are particularly pronounced when halving N from 2880 to 1440 for the $N^I = N^A$ scenarios.
+Bias has been found to increase with decreases in N, particularly when halving N from 2880 to 1440 for the $N^I = N^A$ scenarios.
 This is similar to the result obtained by Paccagnella (2011) who shows that the improvements in the estimators' accuracy with sample expansions decrease as N increases.
-Similarly to Moineddin et al. (2007), there is some evidence in this study of lower coverage rates for smaller N. The confidence interval coverage rates are slightly lower for the 1440 sample size scenario compared to the 5760 and 2880 sample size scenarios for all interviewer case allocation schemes.
-Power also decreases for smaller total sample sizes.
-However, for the 2880 sample size scenarios this decrease can only be noticed up to two areas per interviewer allocation schemes for the $N^I = 2N^A$ scenarios and three areas per interviewer allocation schemes for the $N^I = N^A$ scenario.
-For the 1440 sample size scenarios the power values are lower compared to the 2880 sample size scenario for all interviewer case allocation schemes, and even for 6 areas per interviewer allocation schemes power ranges from 0.89 to 0.92.
+Similarly to Moineddin et al. (2007), there is some evidence in this study of lower coverage rates for smaller N, noticeable for the 1440 sample size scenario compared to the 5760 and 2880 sample size scenarios.
+Power also decreases for smaller total sample sizes, though this effect is moderated by interviewer dispersion.
 The opposite trend can be observed for the correlation between the two random parameter estimators, with the one area per interviewer allocation scheme showing a decrease in the negative correlation with decreasing N. This trend is more pronounced in the $N^I = N^A$ scenario than the $N^I = 2N^A$.
 However, this trend is negligible for both these scenarios once interviewers are working in at least two areas each.
-Standard errors of both the overall intercept and random parameter estimators seem to increase monotonically with decreasing N. Interviewer dispersion does not mediate the effect of decreasing N on standard errors.
-However, for a constant N the precision of variance estimators improves with further interviewer dispersion - up to a limit of 3 areas per interviewer - for $N^I = 2N^A$ scenarios.